alephium/old-wiki/src/Miner-Troubleshooting.md

 # Troubleshooting

+#### Why I can only restore 1 of my 4 miner addresses ?

+You have to specify `isMiner = true` when restoring your miner address.
+Please checkout the example here: [Restore-Miner-Wallet](GPU-Miner-Guide.md#restore-your-miner-wallet)

 #### How to connect my miner to my full node on another computer in the same subnet ?

 1. Add the following to your `user.conf` and restart your full node.